newwayland/baseline-economy/notes/issues.md

   month start procedure implies not.

-- Equation `(5)` implies that the intial value of the wage rate has to be supplied and it must be greater than zero.
+- Equation `(5)` implies that the intial value of the wage rate has to be supplied and is expected to be greater than zero

 - Equation `(6)` and `(7)` imply that an intial value for the current demand has to be supplied and it must be greater than zero.